5 Exercises for Sleeve-Bursting Biceps

 2: Fat Grip Farmers Walks/Holds

 This one is pretty simple; get a fat grip dumbbell/barbell, and hold on for dear life as long as you can!
-You can walk with it, run, or stand still.
+You can walk with it, run, or stand still, hell you can travel the breadth of Chichester if you really want to.
 Make sure it’s a chunky handle though.
 I recommend getting a pair of Fat Gripz, and keeping them in your gym bag for these sorts of occasions.

 This will build size and strength through the entire forearm, will allow you to curl heavier weights, and increase your chin-up strength.
 Plus it’ll fry the brachioradialis (which runs directly under the biceps itself and will “push them up” so to speak.
 Plus I love recommending farmers walks at any opportunity as they are tremendous for all manner of physical qualities.